 Final Thoughts on Muscle Loss

 Muscle loss becomes common with age and can decrease your quality of life.
-Make sure your diet has enough calories and proteins.
+Stay active, and do a few days a week of resistance training (lifting weights or bodyweight exercise) to prevent muscle loss.
+And make sure your diet has enough calories and proteins.

-Nevertheless, exercising is the most effective way of preventing muscle loss with age.
+Exercising is the most effective way of preventing muscle loss with age.
 Walking can also slow your muscle loss.
-The most important thing is getting active- it will keep your muscle mass up as you age.
+The most important thing is staying active to keep your muscle mass up as you age.